wujw1992n/Tremeschin6/README.md

 ## What is Dandere2x

-Dandere2x is a Linux / Windows video "compressor" that detects image redundancies between every successive frames, generating a "residual" image (the differences) between then and builds the whole video back with this compressed information.
+Dandere2x is a free (as in freedom), open source Linux / Windows "video compressor" that detects image redundancies between every successive frames, generating a "residual" image (the differences) between them and builds the whole video back with this compressed information.

-All of this is to make more efficient for computation expensive upscalers (we use Waifu2x) to process a video as there will be only the need to compute these residual images, the "only-needed" parts of the content rather than each frame individually.
+All of this is to make more efficient for expensive raw compute power upscalers (like Waifu2x, SRMD, RealSR) to process a video as they'll only have to process the residual image, the "only-needed" parts of the content rather than each frame individually.

-You can get more info on the intuition of this project on the original Dandere2x wiki https://github.com/aka-katto/dandere2x/wiki/How-Dandere2x-Works
+You can get more info on the intuition of this project on the [original Dandere2x wiki](https://github.com/aka-katto/dandere2x/wiki/How-Dandere2x-Works)

 Check out aka-katto's repo as well :)

-"What is Dandere2x" video is work in progress
+* "What is Dandere2x" video is work in progress

 ## Tremx version what does that mean?